 WiSE is a Child Sexual Exploitation Project which works in Brighton & Hove, East Sussex and Surrey.
 We are based within YMCA DLG and work with young people from 11-25.
-We support young people affected by exploitation by raising awareness, educating and empowering.
+We support young people affected by exploitation and their parents or carers by raising awareness, educating and empowering.
 Typically, we do this in 1-2-1 sessions with the young person and/or parent or carer, but we also deliver support in schools, consultations with professionals and create resources for young people.
 We are a non-statutory service which means we are independent from the Police and Social Services.

 Why is my child working with you?